MarcVD0/heart_failure_api/README.md

 * a **Shiny user interface** that consumes the API as a black-box service
 * a **reproducible deployment** using **two interconnected Docker containers** (API + Shiny)

-Phase 2 does not retrain or modify the predictive model; it focuses on usability and deployment.

 ---

 ## Architecture (Phase 2)